 The overall goal contained within the Draft Regulations is to work within the land use authority provided to counties by enacting the most protective regulations governing new oil and gas operations.
-STAFF RECOMMENDS THAT THE PLANNING COMMISSION APPROVE AND RECOMMEND TO THE BOARD OF COUNTY COMMISSIONERS APPROVAL of Docket DC-16-0004:

-Amendments to Oil and Gas Development Regulations and the official record of the Docket before the Commission with its staff comments, public testimony, and Commission discussion/action.
+STAFF RECOMMENDS THAT THE BOARD OF COUNTY COMMISSIONERS APPROVE Docket DC-16-0004: Amendments to Oil and Gas Development Regulations and the official record of the Docket before the Commission with its staff comments, public testimony, and Board's discussion/action.